antooni/antooni.github.io/content/developer-note/macos-set-resolution.md

 5. Set keyboard shortcut: Keyboard -> Keyboard Shortcuts -> Services -> General -> Your Quick Action
    ![](../../images/dev/keyboard-shortcut.png)
 6. I am using `Control + Option + 0`
+7. If you hit shortcut for the first time the pop-up will appear, click OK to allow for your action to run

 ### Thanks for reading